-6. Any Kind of Substance Abuse by the Mother
+6. Substance Abuse by the Mother

-7. IUGR or Intrauterine Growth Restriction
+7. Intrauterine Growth Restriction (IUGR)

 It is very common for a pregnant woman to catch various kinds of infections during pregnancy and the medicines that may be used to treat these infections may adversely affect the growth of the foetus, which may lead to low birth weight in her baby.